SpoOkyMagician/AoE2DE_Scenario_Format_Notes/README.md

 update: Added the scenario header and decompressed file.

 update: Added program.vb to decompress/compress scenarios.
-(Visual Basic)
+(Visual Basic) Pretty much all the credit goes to the site's owner/creator/host.
+Thanks!